 LightHouse site has limited access to staff.
 During this status, students will be fully remote but staff will teach from LightHouse and work together to sustain a rich curriculum and plan of action for students.
 Additionally, provided that it is safe to do so, in-person advisee meetings will be coordinated on a weekly basis.
 While staff and students are in the building, the strictest safety measures will be observed.
 Staff and students will be expected to wear masks, sanitize, observe proper physical distancing, and will meet in larger areas.

 LightHouse will follow a hybrid model which will coordinate students into online and optional onsite classes.
-Onsite students will follow a Cohort format where each day one of the advisory cohorts (about 10 students) will be invited to attend LightHouse Monday, Tuesday, Wednesday, OR Thursday to participate in their live scheduled classes in person that day and have an in-person meeting with their advisor.
+Onsite students will follow a Cohort format where advisory cohorts (about 10 students) will be invited to attend LightHouse two days per week, on either Monday/Wednesday, OR Tuesday/Thursday, to participate in their live scheduled classes, in person, and have in-person meetings with their advisor.
 Attendance is entirely optional.
 Students and families who prefer to remain apart for now are absolutely supported and encouraged to do so.
-During the Yellow Status, LightHouse will be expecting around 5-8 students to be onsite per day, Monday through Thursday.
+During the Yellow Status, LightHouse will be expecting around 5-8 students to be onsite, Monday through Thursday.

 On Fridays two of the four cohorts will be invited between 9:00 am and 12:00 pm for in-person, mostly-outside activities each week, while other staff will offer online engagement for offsite students.
-The following week the other two cohorts are invited, so that each individual student is invited onsite every other Friday.
-On off-site days students will connect with their advisor daily by phone or other means and participate in classes, tutorials and other projects online.
+The following week, the other two cohorts are invited, so that each individual student is invited onsite every other Friday.
+On off-site days students will connect with their advisor daily by phone, or other means, and participate in classes, tutorials and other online projects.